Agaber90/GoCleanArchitecture/README.md

 <p> After the screen have been taken, I moved it to a shared path folder with a UUID to create a unique name for the screenshot image, and then the Image data will be saved to the database, such as folder path and the creation time to the database.</p>

+# Please note that I add the Postman files to this project to start test it